yasirhussainm/stylelint-wrap-rem-on-px/README.md

 ignore check for @ rules.

 Default: ["media"]

-### fontSize: number

-Base font size in pixels.
-Used to fix px values to rem.

-Default: 16

 ### AutoFixing
 This plugin supports auto-fixing.
 Simply run stylelint with the --fix option.
 The plugin will then replace all px occurrences with rem.